Pheasant vs Quail: What Are 8 Key Differences?

 ©gary noon, CC BY-SA 2.0, via Wikimedia Commons – License

 Quail habitats also consist of grasslands; however, they tend to migrate even if the weather doesn’t change.
 They are particularly good at flying and can flock to anywhere from Europe to Africa.
-In fact, quails are versatile and can adapt to extreme weather if their habitats can support them, such as keeping protected from both wind and rain.
-Their feathers can keep them warm, and because of that, some quails do not even migrate when it’s wintertime.
+In fact, quails are versatile and can adapt to extreme weather if their habitats can support them.
+Their feathers can keep them warm, and because of that, some quails do not even migrate during wintertime.

-Although, in some areas, pheasants may be of least concern, The World Pheasant Association classifies pheasants as one of the most threatened groups of birds in the world.
-This is likely due to both climate change and pollution; however, these birds are also hunted for sport, and that also plays a part in their conservation.
+Although pheasants may be of least concern in some areas, The World Pheasant Association classifies pheasants as one of the most threatened groups of birds.
+This is likely due to both climate change and pollution.
+However, these birds are also hunted for sport, and that also plays a part in their conservation.
 Fortunately, there are several field and captive conservation projects around the globe to participate in.
 Because of this, humans are still able to help preserve the conservation of pheasants.

 Because there are up to 130 species of quail, it is technically of Least Concern, especially in North America.
-However, it has been claimed that some species of quail in Old World Quail are extinct, such as the Coturnix genus.
+However, some species of quail in Old World Quail may be extinct, such as the Coturnix genus.

 Birds that eat ticks: Quail